I'm on Fire (5000 Volts song)

 "I'm on Fire" is a single by the band 5000 Volts.
 In Germany, the single was released under the group name Airbus (on Epic Records).
 It peaked at number 5 in Australia and was the 55th biggest selling single in Australia in 1976. and charted in the United States, reaching number 26.
 It reached number four on the UK Singles Chart, and number one on the German Top 100 Singles chart.
-"I'm On Fire" was also on the Swedish chart and reached number 10 in South Africa.
+"I'm On Fire" was also on the Swedish chart and reached number 10 in South Africa and number 12 in Argentina.

 The singer Tina Charles provided vocals for the single, but she was not publicly acknowledged because of contractual problems.

 It samples Black Is Black (1966) by the band Los Bravos.